LadySerena/oom-tracer/NOTES.md

 For simple programs, it probably won't make a huge difference than using BCC, but I think the pay off comes from more complex applications.
 It allows you to focus on your goal, instead of worrying if a field is now at offset 24 instead of 16.

+## Why Compute is interested in leveraging BPF

+In Compute, we are extremely interested in observability.
+From monitoring the number of pods running in a cluster, to the number of retransmitted TCP segments in a given node, we are always observing the state of the platform.

+This talk came from the fact we don't have good metrics around networking.
+Specifically at the pod level.
+While we can easily tell (as mentioned above) the number of TCP retransmits occuring on a node, we can't tell which pod is affected.

+We have a monitor called `node_network_bad` (TODO: confirm name) which, when it fires, the node is drained and the problem, though unknown, goes away.

+Trying to retroactively infer what went wrong is a crapshoot, the amount of noise our clusters generate is huge (10k logs per minute, TODO confirm), and our metrics often don't reveal anything interesting.
+What doesn't help is when a node is drained, there is often an uptick in network related errors (as connections are closing, being refused etc).
+It's an ocean of red herrings!

+Imagine if we could introspect the number of TCP SYNs vs a count of TCP SYN-ACKs per pod.
+It'd give us the tools to only drain a node if all pods are affected, or to evict a single pod instead.

+We think that libbpf will give us the portability to run these tools in our clusters as daemonsets.
+Without spending too much time ensuring that each kernel version change won't break anything.